 … a collection or store of valuable or delightful things

 No better words could be used to describe the National Library of Australia’s Trove website.
 If you have read a few of my posts, you would know I’m a big Trove fan.
 A recent post by Jill Ball at her blog Geniaus, mentioned an initiative by Amy Houston which interested me.
-Amy on her blog Branches, Leaves and Pollen, told how she too is a fan of Trove and invited Australian bloggers to join her on Tuesdays each week to blog about the treasures we have found at Trove.
+Amy on her blog Branches, Leaves, and Pollen, told how she too is a fan of Trove and invited Australian bloggers to join her on Tuesdays each week to blog about the treasures we have found at Trove.

 I have many Trove treasures and a lot of my blog posts are about those.
-At first I thought I would not take part merely because I didn’t think I could choose just one a week.
+At first, I thought I would not take part merely because I didn’t think I could choose just one a week.
 Where would I start?
 That is much like asking me to name my favourite book or film of all time.
 I just can’t do it.
-But, as Amy suggests the treasure don’t always have to be about a family member it could be anything of interest.
+But, as Amy suggests the treasure doesn’t always have to be about a family member it could be anything of interest.

 I can do that.
-How often have you found a newspaper article about a family member, only to find the article, above, below or beside just as interesting.
+How often have you found a newspaper article about a family member, only to find the article, above, below, or beside just as interesting?
 I’m into advertisements too and I always read them.
 There are some absolute gems, so expect to see some of those on Tuesdays.

 Due to time constraints this week, I thought I would begin with a recap of some of my posts that highlight the benefits of Trove to family historians, particularly the digitised newspapers.
 Without the newspapers, there is much that I wouldn’t know about my ancestors.
 Even hours of record searching couldn’t unearth what I have found.

 In fact, the papers lead me to the records.
 Whether it is records from courts or cemeteries, sporting clubs or churches, Trove has led me there.
-Not only is it a time saver, many of the leads I have found come from places I would never have thought of searching.
+Not only is it a time-saver, many of the leads I have found come from places I would never have thought of searching.